Icenium/icenium-cli/README.md

 #### What you can do with this version of the Telerik AppBuilder CLI

+To see complete list of the available commands, click <a href="https://github.com/Icenium/icenium-cli/blob/develop/resources/help.txt" target="_blank">here</a> or run `$ appbuilder help` in the command prompt.

-* You can develop your hybrid mobile app offline because all project files are stored locally.
+* You can develop your hybrid mobile locally and with limited Internet connectivity.
-* You can benefit from the code editing, code analysis, and version control capabilities provided by your favorite third-party tools on Windows or OS X.
+* You can benefit from the code editing, code analysis, and version control capabilities provided by your favorite development tools on Windows or OS X.
 * You can use the Telerik AppBuilder CLI with the Telerik AppBuilder package for Sublime Text 2 to build and deploy apps straight from Sublime Text 2.
 * You can log in and log out of the Telerik Platform.
 * You can view your current login information.
 * You can create new projects from the *Blank*, *jQuery Mobile*, *Friends*, *Kendo UI Mobile*, and *Kendo UI DataViz* templates.
 * You can create new projects by initializing any existing projects stored locally on your system.
 For example, local copies of projects created with the AppBuilder clients or third-party tools.
 * You can create new projects by initializing the AppBuilder sample apps.
-* You can connect iOS and Android devices.
+* You can list connected iOS and Android devices.
-* You can list connected devices.
 * You can view the device log for connected devices.
 * You can build applications for iOS and Android and deploy them via QR code on remote devices.
 * You can build applications for iOS and Android and deploy them via cable connection on connected devices.